-- You submit the appropriate application materials by the required deadlines.
+- You submit the appropriate application materials by the priority deadlines.

-- You continue to meet the enrollment level and satisfactory academic progress requirements.
+- You continue to meet enrollment, GPA and satisfactory academic progress requirements.
 Our office monitors enrollment levels (the number of credit hours you take) and earn each term.
 If you drop courses and fall below the minimum credit requirements or grade point average, your eligibility for all aid may be terminated and repayment of funds received may be required.